When Your Husband is Crazy for Golfing, You Find the Place that Pleases you Both

 Not all of Iceland’s golf courses have websites.
 Of those that do, many are written completely in Icelandic.
 This worried me as I wondered how difficult it would be to try and schedule tee times, yet I never had a problem communicating with any course.

 I found email addresses on the websites and sent messages in English naming the day I wanted a reservation.

 I got responses in English before we reached Iceland.
 Once in the country, we called golf courses and spoke directly to the clubhouses in English.

 Golf Iceland has an interactive map of the country’s 18-hole golf courses. www.golficeland.org

 Golf Iceland also lists 9-hole golf courses in Iceland.

 My husband brought his golf shoes and a handful of golf balls to Iceland.

-He rented clubs in Iceland and wasn’t happy with their quality.
-He briefly looked into services that would ship his clubs to Iceland, but our travel there incorporated more than golf, so in the end he decided against this.
+He rented clubs in Iceland and wasn’t happy with their quality when he went golfing.
+He briefly looked into services that would ship his clubs to Iceland, but our travel there incorporated more than golf, so in the end, he decided against this.
 We did pack three clubs in our suitcase for our son because they fit and because we didn’t think we’d find any clubs his size in Iceland, which we didn’t.